paripon123/NYC-Real-Estate-price-prediction/README.md

 Predicting real estate value in New York
 ####

+# Overview

 End to End data science Project

 The New York Real Estate price prediction is the recent data analysis project that I have built and really proud of.

 The project is following the step of end-to-end data science project with some modification.